 - Review your health forms for special physical, medical and dietary needs, and note them on the Program Information Form.
 The Education Center will need the original copy of all permission slips and health forms.
 Please bring photocopies with you for your school’s use.

-- Mail (3675 Oak Hill Rd., Peninsula, OH 44264), fax (330-657-2058), or email (email@example.com) to Amanda Schuster, Program Manager: Program Information Form, Student Information Form, Trail Group Assignments, and Dorm Room Assignments (pages 8-15 of THIS SECTION).
+- Mail (3675 Oak Hill Rd., Peninsula, OH 44264), fax (330-657-2058), or email (email@example.com) to Amanda Schuster, Program Manager: Program Information Form, Student Information Form, Trail Group Assignments, and Dorm Room Assignments (Section 2 of the Program Planning Guide).
 This information can also be shared via Google; contact the Program Manager for sharing permissions.